The Mavic Air is DJI’s smallest drone to date and a worthy successor to the Mavic Pro.

 The drone folds up into a tiny package that’s only slightly bigger than its controller, making it easy to slip into any bag or backpack you might have with you.
 It also has a bit of extra breathing room inside its body, allowing for additional components like a new pop-up position for its rear obstacle avoidance sensors.

-In terms of flight time and range, expect about 21 minutes and 7 kilometers (4.35 miles) from the Mavic Air when flying under ideal conditions — pretty close to
+In terms of flight time and range, expect about 21 minutes and 7 kilometers (4.35 miles) from the Mavic Air when flying under ideal conditions.

 DJI Mavic 2 Pro

-The Mavic 2 Pro is capable of reaching speeds up to 64 kph in Sport Mode while maintaining a near 22 mins flight time (FAA compliant).
-Its compact size allows it to go almost anywhere you want to go, whether it’s across town or across the globe.*
+The Mavic 2 Pro can reach speeds up to 64 kph in Sport Mode while maintaining a near 22 mins flight time (FAA compliant).
+Its compact size allows it to go almost anywhere you want to go, whether it’s across town or the globe.

 DJI Mavic Air Spec Comparison